kstenschke/doShell/README.md

 infoSec reconnaisance and creation of productivity macros.

-This project is a source-to-source (S2S) transpiler and a runtime system for executing doShell scripts.
+This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.